CryptArc/Coin/README.md

 Platinum - PT download binaries from https://drive.google.com/folderview?id=0BwPVbYuBRfz0ZmlxanhxWG9GX0k&usp=sharing

-windows binaries are in the binaries folder. linux compile example ubuntu (may need missing deps this is not a complete guide,everyone has a different setup)
+windows binaries are in the binaries folder.
+EDIT- those are old ,use the link above.
+TY. linux compile example ubuntu (may need missing deps this is not a complete guide,everyone has a different setup)

 sudo apt-get update